rtsjs/rts/README.md

 1. Alternatively to previous step, run node ./src/server/app.js to try Express hosting

+1. To run build, node/express host, monitor `*.ts` in one step use: `gulp serve-dev`

 ## Test
 ## Updates
 1. Priority queue available in browser